 After the Siege of Knoxville, Kautz briefly served with the Cavalry Bureau at Washington, D.C. for four months in early 1864.
 On April 16, the War Department promoted Kautz as brigadier general of volunteers and assigned him to Major General Benjamin Butler’s Army of the James.
 On April 20, Butler placed Kautz in command of the army’s cavalry division.

-Throughout the rest of 1864 to late-March 1865, Kautz and his cavalry spent most of their time raiding railroad lines in Virginia during General Ulysses S. Grant’s campaign against Richmond and Petersburg.
+Throughout the rest of 1864 to late March 1865, Kautz and his cavalry spent most of their time raiding railroad lines in Virginia during General Ulysses S. Grant’s campaign against Richmond and Petersburg.
 During the Petersburg Campaign, Kautz received a brevet promotion to lieutenant colonel in the regular army, effective June 9, 1864, “for Gallant and Meritorious Services in an Attack on Petersburg.”

 During the campaign against Petersburg, Kautz and his division took part in a foray into eastern Virginia, known as the Wilson-Kautz Raid.
 The mission began on June 22, 1864, under the leadership of Brigadier General James Harrison Wilson, commander of the 3rd Cavalry Division of the Army of the Potomac.
-The goal of the raid was to destroy as much of the Richmond and Danville Railroad and the Southside Railroad as possible, denying Rebel troops at Richmond and Petersburg much-needed supplies.
+The raid’s goal was to destroy as much of the Richmond and Danville Railroad and the Southside Railroad as possible, denying Rebel troops at Richmond and Petersburg much-needed supplies.
 By the time the raiders returned to Union lines on July 1, they had inflicted considerable damage to Confederate infrastructure in the area.
 However, the spoilage came at a considerable cost.
 Wilson and Kautz lost nearly 1,400 troopers, all of their artillery, and many horses during the raid.

 Occupation of Richmond